First ever parliamentary questions on American football tabled in House of Lords

 Two written questions on American football have been tabled in the House of Lords.

-Tabled by All-Party Parliamentary American Football Group Vice-Chair, Lord Taylor of Warwick, the written questions are the first ever in the House of Lords.
+Tabled by All-Party Parliamentary Group for American Football Vice-Chair, Lord Taylor of Warwick, the written questions are the first ever in the House of Lords.

 In the questions, Lord Taylor of Warwick asks the government what progress has been made in establishing a NFL franchise in the UK, and what plans the government has to encourage the development of American football in the UK.